 Do you sometimes have moments or days where you aren’t reacting in a kind or respectful way to those around you?
 Yeah, that’s what I thought.

 So let’s come at this from that perspective.
 Because in most of my parenting advice, I will always point you back to that truth — identifying with your kids is one of the best things you could do as a parent.
 They are human, just like you.
 They make mistakes just like you.
 But the difference is that they aren’t an adult yet.

 And just as you have needs and bad attitudes so does your kiddo.

 Why your teen isn’t being respectful

 There is no fix it fast button.
 They will most likely have bad attitudes for their entire life.

 But there is something we can do.
 Along with empathizing and identifying with them — add in a WHOLE LOT OF GRACE — there are some practical things to consider if your child is having a dude or a girl tude.

-A girl doesn’t understand why her swaying hormones and body changes make her satan himself.
+A girl doesn’t understand why her swaying hormones and body changes make her so irritable.

 They don’t quite understand themselves yet.
 Do you understand yourself?
 Didn’t think so.
 But because you have lived a little longer, you have a little more grasp on your emotions and feelings, right?
 I hope so.